-The Board of Directors is responsible for ensuring that management fulfils its responsibilities for financial reporting and internal control and exercises these responsibilities through the Board of Directors.
+The Board of Directors is responsible for ensuring that management fulfils its responsibilities for financial reporting and internal control.
 The Board of Directors reviews internal financial statements on a monthly basis and external audited financial statements yearly.

 The external auditor, PricewaterhouseCoopers LLP, conducts an independent examination, in accordance with Canadian auditing standards, and express their opinion on the financial statements.
-The external auditor has full and free access to financial management of the Nova Scotia Farm Loan Board and meet when required.
+The external auditor has full and free access to financial management of the Nova Scotia Farm Loan Board and its Board of Directors and meet when required.